MrSakasky/PathMIL/README.md

 ## Training

-Train PathMIL on one cross-validation fold:
+Train PathMIL on one fold:

 ```bash
 python train.py \